Holy Himalaya Eco Trek

 Travel Permits

-To trek the Mardi Himal Base Camp in Nepal, trekkers need to obtain two permits: the Trekkers' Information Management System (TIMS) permit, which costs NRS 2000 (around $17 USD) per person, and the Annapurna Conservation Area Project (ACAP) permit, costing NRS 3000 (approximately $25 USD) per person for single entry.
-These permits are mandatory for trekking in the Annapurna region, with the ACAP permit contributing to conservation efforts in the area.
-HOLY HIMALAYA ECO TREK WILL OBTAIN ALL THE REQUIRED PERMITS AND PASSES FOR YOU!
+The trekkers must obtain two permits to trek the Mardi Himal Base Camp in Nepal: one is the Trekkers' Information Management System permit, which costs NRS 2000, approximately $17 USD per head, and another is the Annapurna Conservation Area Project permit, which has a single entry charge of about $25 USD per head, priced at NRS 3000.
+Both permits are basically necessary for trekking in the Annapurna region, and an ACAP permit is used for the conservation of nature in the conservation area.
+HOLY HIMALAYA ECO TREK WILL ARRANGE FOR ALL THE NECESSARY PERMISSIONS AND PASSES FOR YOU!

 WhatsApp Chat